smartdust-me/docs/docs/cli-client.md

 ## Connecting to iOS devices

-Under the hood, remotely connecting to iOS devices utilizes `usbfluxd` and `usbmuxd` programs.
-`usbmuxd` imitates the way that Mac OS communicates with devices over USB but in Linux.
-`usbfluxd` is for the "remote" part, it enables connecting to devices over the network, while those devices are physically connected to another computer.
-The `sd_remoteios` tool uses those.
 Therefore, the Smartdust CLI client heavily depends on the above programs when handling iOS devices.
 You need to make sure that `usbmuxd` service works by typing:

     sudo systemctl start usbmuxd